adambajguz/Typin/README.md

 ## Etymology

 Typin is made out of "Typ" for "Type" and "in" for "interactive".
-It's pronounced as "Typein".
+It's pronounced as "Type in".